microsoft/FHIR-Converter/README.md

 ## Deploy the FHIR Converter

 The source code is available to be deployed in any manner you would like.
 The FHIR Converter can be run on-prem or in the cloud.
-We have provided below a quick link to deploy to Azure.
+We have provided below a quick link to deploy to Azuree or .

 ### Deploy to Azure

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoft%2FFHIR-Converter%2Fmaster%2Fdeploy%2Fdefault-azuredeploy.json" target="_blank">
     <img src="https://azuredeploy.net/deploybutton.png"/>
 </a>

+Once you click the link above, you will need to fill in all the details below in Azure.
+Note that the service name will be the name of your App Service and be included in the URL you will use to access the application.
+An API Key is required and you can set this to whatever you want.

+The **F1** App Service Plan SKU is the free SKU.
+You can also select a different SKU for increased performance, such as **B1**.

+### Deploy Locally

+Note that we support node versions greater than or equal to version 10.10.0 and less than version 11.0.

+1. Clone the repo and save it locally on your machine
+2. Open the saved repo in the command prompt and do npm install
+3. From the command prompt enter npm start

+Once this completes, you should be able to access the repo locally at http://localhost:2019/

 ## Documentation